katmore/flat/README.md

 The flat framework is copyrighted free software.
-You can redistribute it and/or modify it under either the terms and conditions of the "The MIT License (MIT)" (see the file MIT-LICENSE.txt); or the terms and conditions of the "GPL v3 License" (see the file GPL-LICENSE.txt).
+You can redistribute it and/or modify it under either the terms and conditions of the "The MIT License (MIT)"; or the terms and conditions of the "GPL v3 License".